ezechiaskumbu77/alx-system_engineering-devops/0x02-shell_redirections/README.md

-10. Script that deletes all the regular files with a .js extension that are the parent in the current directory..
+11. Script that counts the number of directories and sub-directories in the current directory.